Community Expectations Related to COVID-19

 - Follow University guidance regarding vaccinations, access to campus, physical distancing, masking, testing and tracing, quarantine and isolation, hygiene, and travel.

-- If you experience COVID-19 symptoms or have a known exposure, you should continue to test: Symptomatic testing remains important while COVID continues to circulate in the community.
+- If you experience COVID-19 symptoms or have a known exposure, you should continue to test and report symptoms and exposure through Crimson Clear: Symptomatic testing remains important while COVID continues to circulate in the community.
 You agree to utilize your assigned testing account and not allow others to access that account.
 (Students who submit tests for other people under their account or under any other account may be referred to the GSAS Administrative Board.)

 - Share truthful information with Harvard University Health Services, if requested.
 Violation of COVID-19 protocols will be considered a serious violation and may be addressed by GSAS, which may include referral to the administrative board and restriction of access to campus spaces and resources.